google/ads-bi-suite/tool/sheet_installer/README.md

 portion of this solution in your systems, or usage in connection with your business, if at all.

-### 1.1 Apps Google Ads reporting Automation a.k.a.
-“LEGO”
+### 1.1 Apps Google Ads reporting Automation

 #### 1.1.1 Brief:
-LEGO is a data pipeline solution that helps clients fetch Google Ads metrics and stores the data in clients' Google Cloud Big Query tables.
+Tool is a data pipeline solution that helps clients fetch Google Ads metrics and stores the data in clients' Google Cloud Big Query tables.

 It is a powerful tool that can help businesses track their ad performance and make informed decisions about their campaigns.

-The backend of LEGO leverages two Open-source solutions:
+The backend of tool leverages two Open-source solutions:
 - https://github.com/GoogleCloudPlatform/cloud-for-marketing/tree/main/marketing-analytics/activation/data-tasks-coordinator
 - https://github.com/GoogleCloudPlatform/cloud-for-marketing/tree/main/marketing-analytics/activation/gmp-googleads-connector

 #### 1.1.2 Features:
-LEGO offers a number of features that make it a valuable tool for businesses, including:
+Tool offers a number of features that make it a valuable tool for businesses, including:

 - The ability to daily fetch Google Ads metrics

 #### 1.1.3 Benefits:
-Lego can help businesses benefit in a number of ways, including:
+Tool can help businesses benefit in a number of ways, including:

 - Improved ad performance
 - Increased ROI